 - EPA Grants: The EPA offers dozens of grants to small businesses that are trying to improve the environment, particularly in innovative ways.
 There are grants targeted towards air quality, environmental quality, water quality, pollution prevention, and more.

 - Economic Development Administration (EDA): The EDA provides grants to small companies aiming to improve the infrastructure of communities.
 The only issue is that there’s no easy directory of grants to monitor.
 You’ll have to check this page often for new announcements.
 You can see if your enterprise is relevant by checking out previous opportunities on this page.

 Corporate Business Grants

-FedEx’s Small Business Grant: In 2018, this grant received 7,800 applications, with 10 winners total.
+- FedEx’s Small Business Grant: Last year, this business grant program received 18,000 applications, with 10 winners total.
 That gives you a winning chance of 1 in 780, or 0.13%.

-The “community grant program” is for local nonprofits, and is between $250 and $5,000.
+The Community Grant Program is for local nonprofits and is between $250 and $5,000.

 Business Grants for Women

 On top of all the grants we’ve looked at so far, there are several grants and resources specifically for women-owned small businesses.

 I encourage you to visit your local Women’s Business Centers if possible – there are over 100 across the United States.
 They will be able to point you towards additional grant options or help you find alternative funding methods.